Singapore Overview

 Residence

-Singapore does not use a 183-day tax residency threshold in isolation.
-Tax residency status is determined by the Inland Revenue Authority of Singapore (IRAS) on a case-by-case basis, considering days present and whether employment or business is conducted in Singapore.
-Individuals physically present or employed in Singapore for 183 days or more in a calendar year are generally treated as tax residents.
-Tax residents pay Singapore income tax on Singapore-sourced income only — foreign-sourced income remitted to Singapore is typically exempt under the territorial tax system.
-There is no controlled foreign corporation (CFC) regime and no worldwide income taxation for individuals, making Singapore a structurally efficient base for internationally mobile investors.
-The Central Provident Fund (CPF) applies to Singapore Citizens and Permanent Residents; Employment Pass holders are excluded.
+Singapore does not rely on a 183-day rule alone.
+The Inland Revenue Authority of Singapore (IRAS) determines tax residency case-by-case, looking at days present and whether employment or business is conducted on the island.
+In practice, anyone physically present or employed in Singapore for 183 days or more in a calendar year will be treated as a tax resident.
+Tax residents pay Singapore income tax on Singapore-sourced income only; foreign-sourced income remitted into Singapore is generally exempt under the territorial system.
+There is no controlled foreign corporation (CFC) regime and no worldwide income taxation for individuals — which is why Singapore works as a structural base for internationally mobile capital.
+The Central Provident Fund (), the local forced savings and pension system, applies only to Citizens and Permanent Residents.
+Employment Pass holders sit outside it.

 Taxes on Personal Income